-Chapel of St. George was erected as a timber building in 1285.
-The brick structure was built around 1340.
-In the Middle Ages, a shelter was located nearby the chapel, outside of the city walls, intended for pilgrims and homeless.
-Since the fourteenth century, the temple serves as a cemetery chapel, and in the nineteenth century temporarily served as a warehouse.
+Chapel of St. George was erected as a timber building in 1286, when it was first recorded in documents.
+It was rebuilt into a brick building around 1340.
+In the Middle Ages, there was a shelter located outside the town, intended for pilgrims and the homeless. rom the fourteenth century, the building served as a cemetery chapel, and in the nineteenth century, it temporarily served as a warehouse.

 The chapel was built at the foot of the valley edge, on the eastern side of a small stream.
 It was located outside the town limits, in the vicinity of hospital buildings of wooden or half-timbered construction, probably located in the western part of the complex.
 The chapel itself was erected as a four-bay, aisleless, brick building on a rectangular plan, 9.1 meters wide and 15.1 meters long (interior 7.2 x 13.2 meters).

 There was no plinth around the walls of the entire building.
 Its longer sides were reinforced with stepped buttresses, and the shorter ones were decorated with Gothic gables, an astonishing high level of decoration for such a small village chapel.
 The five-axis, stepped eastern gable was formed by pilaster strips extended to the pinnacles.
 At the end of each step, a strip of plaster running through the entire gable was framed, and the pilasters were as wide as the areas between them.
 The structure of the six-axis western gable was also formed by pilaster strips ended with pinnacles, separated horizontally by three strips of bricks protruding in front of the face.
 Apart from them, the areas between pilaster strips were left indivisible.